-13. MONITORING HEADPHONES The quarter inch jack [PHONES] of the SQN-2S will accept any standard stereo plug.
+13. MONITORING HEADPHONES The quarter inch jack [PHONES] of the SQN-4S_mini will accept any standard stereo plug.
 Headphones of any impedance may be employed although impedances of around 25-200 Ohms will make best use of battery power.
 For location work, it is advisable to employ headphones with good ear sealing even though they can be uncomfortable when worn for long periods of time.
 Increasing the headphone level to drown the directly audible sound in noisy situations could prove fatiguing or even damaging to the hearing in the long term, particularly if the limiters are not used.
 The control knob next to the jack on the left hand side panel allows the headphone output level to be adjusted - down to zero if desired.

-A rotary [PHONES] switch on the front panel allows the operator to select various sources for the monitored signals, including the output of an MS matrix which will allow an MS signal output from the mixer to be monitored as the equivalent AB signal.
-The switch functions are:
+A rotary [PHONES] switch on the front panel allows the operator to select various sources for the monitored signals, including the output of an MS matrix which will allow an MS signal being output from the mixer to be monitored as the equivalent AB signal.
+This switch has the following functions.

-- S Stereo
+- · S Stereo

-- R Right Channel
+- · R Right Channel

-- L Left Channel
+- · L Left Channel

 - MS MS Matrix (MS heard as AB stereo)

-- L+R Sum of Left & Right Channels
+- L+R Sum of L & R Channels

-- O Mute
+- O Mute.